 The sixth day was full of the performance- in the middle of the festival territory participants out of the sudden started flashmob with use of plastic bottles and invited all people to take part in.
 Later using moving performance they brought people who got interested in event to the social bar “Booksa”, where they made a lecture to make people aware of their influence on environment.The same evening the whole group took a night train to Tbilisi, where the last day was supposed to be.

 The seventh day was held in the office of YPE, where the participants came up with the idea of making brochures - a guide for being eco-friendly.
 After the final discussion the participants shared their emotions and future steps for the dissemination of gained knowledge.

 The project was from the beginning based a lot on sharing our personal stories, the challenges we face in our lives and the changes we would like to make.
-We were sharing our ideas on the ways of familiarizing each other with concepts and approaches of working in a field of mobility for youth.
-It was all great mixture of non-formal education and experiential learning where one could gain some new skills in development of activities and programs for training at international, national or local level.
+We were sharing our ideas on the ways of familiarizing each other with concepts and approaches of working in the field of mobility for youth.
+It was all a great mixture of non-formal education and experiential learning where one could gain some new skills in the development of activities and programs for training at the international, national or local level.

 "Sustain Your Way" gave lots of new methods for dealing with the challenges of evaluating the effectiveness of the different actions, activities programs are undertaken and development of learning from the evaluation process to implement future projects.